 Q: What preconditions must be met in order to be vulnerable?

-A: In most cases, an attacker must have network access to the Repository Manager instance.
+A: In most cases, an attacker must have network access to the Nexus Repository instance.
 However, there is one instance where an unauthenticated remote attacker can exploit the vulnerability.

 Q: Are there implications associated with this advisory itself?